meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 ## Future Work

 Clearly, the mechanism described in this RFC has substantial limitations:
-- A) the number of shards in a tenant is defined at creation time.
+1. the number of shards in a tenant is defined at creation time.
-- B) data is not distributed across the LSN dimension
+2. data is not distributed across the LSN dimension
+3. the work of fanning-out the WAL is done by the 0th shard pageserver

 ### Splitting

 To address `A`, a _splitting_ feature will later be added.
 One shard can split its data into a number of children by doing a special compaction operation to generate image layers broken up child-shard-wise, and then writing out an index_part.json for each child.
-This will then require coordination with the pageserver controller to safely attach these new child shards and then move them around to distribute work.
+This will then require external coordination (by the control plane) to safely attach these new child shards and then move them around to distribute work.
 The opposite _merging_ operation can also be imagined, but is unlikely to be implemented: once a Tenant has been sharded, there is little value in merging it again.